jsam/fuseline/examples/README.md

 python -m fuseline.broker.http
 ```

-See `docker-compose.yml` for a runnable setup.
+See `../docker/docker-compose.yml` for a runnable setup that also
+includes a worker container.

 ## worker_package